ryo1810-piano/Test/README.md

 The C++ Numerical Analysis
 ===

-It's C++ program, mainly numarical analysis.
+C++ program, mainly numarical analysis.
+It's a file to collect my learning in C++.

+#1 Solution of Simultaneous equations

+#2 Coming soon...